 National Ag day was created in order to recognize all fields that fall under the agricultural category.
 This day is celebrated annually on March 14.

 Go to a farmers market

-Support your locals by shopping at the local Farmer's Market.
-Keep in mind that by shopping with small businesses, you are helping that entrepreneur pay for his or her daughter's dance recitals, family vacations, or helping their business expand.
-You are helping their dream stay alive by avoiding the corporate giants by supporting the little guys.
+Support your local farmers by shopping at the local Farmer's Market.
+Keep in mind that by shopping with small businesses, you are helping an entrepreneur provide for their family or expand their business.
+America has a history of family farming and your support helps keep their dreams alive.

 Why We Love National Farmers Day

 Farmers perform one of the world's oldest jobs

 Farming developed independently all over the globe, whether is was farming rice, wheat, bananas, shrimp, or almonds, farmers are working tirelessly all over the globe to feed the world.

 They grow our food

 It is hard to imagine a world without having access to fruits and vegetables.
 Fortunately, there is a group of professionals that dedicate themselves to growing the perfect produce.
 Farmer's play a vital role in our society by providing us with the luxury of purchasing fruit and vegetables at any given time.

 Deciding to be a farmer is a decision that not many take lightly.
 Creating a farm requires investment, tons of hard work, equipment, time and a passion for growing food.